 And thanks to infrared illumination, some cams even offer nighttime views — allowing fans to follow their feathered friends 24/7.
 “I’ve been hearing from a lot of people,” he says, “that it can be really comforting to watch a bird sleep.”

-Header image: Charles Eldermire, Bird Cams project leader at the Laboratory of Ornithology, leads a bird walk tour through Cornell Plantations.
+Header image: Charles Eldermire, Bird Cams project leader at the Laboratory of Ornithology, leads a bird walk tour through Cornell Botanic Gardens.
 Photo: Jason Koski, May 2010.

 We openly share valuable knowledge.
 Often through email.

 Sign up for more insights, discoveries and solutions.